jkekoamartin/apache-pulsar-standalone-geo-replication/PYTHON_README.md

 - Duplicate messages (red X)
 - Out-of-order messages (purple star)

+### Message Counters & Controls

+A separate window displays:
+- Cluster status (UP/DOWN) for all three clusters
+- Message counts for each cluster (sent and received)
+- Total unique messages and success rate
+- Duplicate and out-of-order message counts
+- Interactive sliders to control chaos parameters

 ## Scenarios Demonstrated

-1. **Normal Operation**: Messages flow from producer to alpha cluster to consumer
+1. **Multi-Cluster Operation**: Messages flow from producers to their respective clusters to consumers
-2. **Failover**: When alpha fails, the producer switches to beta cluster
+2. **Failover Chain**: When a cluster fails, producers and consumers automatically switch to available clusters
-3. **Recovery**: When alpha recovers, the producer can switch back
+3. **Dynamic Recovery**: When a cluster recovers, connections are automatically re-established
 4. **Duplicate Detection**: During failover, some messages might be received twice
 5. **Out-of-Order Detection**: Messages might arrive out of sequence during cluster transitions
+6. **Success Rate Monitoring**: Track the percentage of messages that successfully make it through the system
+7. **Chaos Parameter Tuning**: Adjust failure parameters in real-time to observe different failure scenarios

 ## Troubleshooting

 - If you encounter connection errors, ensure the Pulsar clusters are running
-- Check that the correct ports are being used (alpha: 6650, beta: 6651)
+- Check that the correct ports are being used (alpha: 6650, beta: 6651, gamma: 6652)
-- Verify that geo-replication is properly configured between clusters
+- Verify that geo-replication is properly configured between all clusters
+- If the visualization windows appear cluttered, try resizing them or adjusting your screen resolution
+- If sliders don't seem to affect the chaos behavior immediately, give it some time as changes take effect on the next failure cycle